trevor-poirier/CKAD-Exam-Questions/Q10/README.md

 1) Create a ConfigMap named another-config containing the key/value pair key7/value5

-2) Create a Pod named nginx-configmap with the nginx image, and mount the key created in previous step into the pod under the directory directory /data/config
+2) Create a Pod named nginx-configmap with the nginx image, and mount the key created in previous step into the pod under the directory /data/config
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~